SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Design of Social Interaction Detection Pipeline for In-the-Wild Annotation

 \subsection{Interaction Cue Detection}

-While FSD provides a critical signal for identifying social interaction, speech alone does not fully capture the range of behaviors that occur during everyday interactions.
-In many real-world settings, interactions may involve limited speech or be characterized by non-verbal and paralinguistic vocal cues, motivating the inclusion of additional interaction cues beyond foreground speech.
-To detect these cues, we leveraged the pretrained YAMNet model \cite{YAMNet}.
+To detect non-verbal and paralinguistic social interaction cues, we leveraged the pretrained YAMNet model \cite{YAMNet}.
 From these, we identified 12 classes as indicative of \emph{interaction cues}.

 Prior work \cite{Liang2023-gi} focused on a narrow subset of conversation-related classes, including \emph{Conversation}, \emph{Chatter}, and \emph{Whispering}.
-Building on this, we retained these classes and additionally selected nine classes that capture a broader range of vocal and paralinguistic behaviors relevant to social interaction\footnote{Definitions of the 12 selected cues are available at https://research.google.com/audioset/ontology/index.html}: \emph{Speech}, \emph{Shout}, \emph{Screaming}, \emph{Laughter}, \emph{Wail, Moan}, \emph{Groan}, \emph{Narration, Monologue}, \emph{Child speech, Kid Speaking}, and \emph{Clapping}.
+Building on this, we retained these classes and additionally selected nine classes that capture a broader range of vocal and paralinguistic behaviors relevant to social interaction\footnote{Definitions of the 12 selected cues are available at https://research.google.com/audioset/ontology/index.html}: \emph{Speech}, \emph{Shout}, \emph{Screaming}, \emph{Laughter}, \emph{"Wail, Moan"}, \emph{Groan}, \emph{"Narration, Monologue"}, \emph{"Child Speech, Kid Speaking"}, and \emph{Clapping}.

 As noted earlier, YAMNet processes audio in fixed 0.48-second frames and outputs class probability estimates for each frame across all 521 audio event classes.
-To derive interaction cues, we aggregated predictions from two consecutive frames (approximately one second), aligning with our foreground speech detection (FSD) design, which also operates at the two-frame level (Section~\ref{fsd_section}).
-Using a one-second aggregation window enables the capture of fine-grained and transient interaction cues that reflect natural interaction dynamics, where airtime varies and paralinguistic behaviors—and periods of silence—may occur.
+To derive interaction cues, we aggregated predictions from two consecutive frames (approximately one second), aligning with our FSD design, which also operates at the two-frame level (Section~\ref{fsd_section}).
 In contrast, assigning a single label to an entire 15-second window may obscure the presence of short but meaningful interaction cues within that interval.
 Accordingly, we computed the mean predicted probability across the two frames and selected the class with the highest averaged probability among all 521 classes as the final label.
 If this label belonged to our predefined set of 12 interaction cues, the instance was counted as containing an interaction cue.